EXPLAINER: Why some fear a 'Polexit' from European Union

 Associated Press

-WARSAW, Poland (AP) — Poland will be a focus of European attention this week, with Prime Minister Mateusz Morawiecki addressing the European Parliament and leaders at a European Union summit expected to grapple with a legal conundrum created by a recent ruling by Poland’s constitutional court.
+WARSAW, Poland (AP) — Poland is a focus of European attention this week, with Prime Minister Mateusz Morawiecki addressing the European Parliament on Tuesday and leaders at a European Union summit expected later this week to grapple with a legal conundrum created by a recent ruling by Poland’s constitutional court.

 Some opponents of Poland’s nationalist government fear that the court’s ruling has put the country on a path to a possible “Polexit,” or a departure from the 27-nation EU like Britain did with Brexit.
 The government denounces those spreading the idea, which it calls “fake news.”
-Here is a look at the differing views on the matter — and why Poland’s departure from the bloc is unlikely.
+Here is a look at the differing views on the matter — and why Poland’s departure from the bloc is unlikely but the government’s friction with EU leaders is real.

 THE BACKSTORY